kaitk/anagrams/README.md

 ## Usage

+**Note:** the program *will crash* if the dictionary is not in UTF-8 encoding and contains non-ASCII characters.

 ### Executing existing Linux binary
 The project includes a linux binary (compiled under ubuntu 18.04) int the `.bin dir`.
 It also includes the standard "lemmad.txt" file, specified in the requirements.
 Searching for anagrams for a word is done with the following command: